rgm/read52/29-jeremy-ashkenas.md

 through digital bits.
 This doesn't have to be a something to terribly concern us, that code just exists in digital bits.

-So, this is something that we know but, again, something that we take for granted.
+This is something that we know but, again, something that we take for granted.
 We're lucky to be able to say oh, it's a string, I know what a string is, and not think about the fact that everything that the string consists of is a layer of crazy hacks, stacked on top of one